jballands/CoarseGrind/README.txt

 ~-~- DISCLAIMER -~-~

 I am NOT responsible for whether or not you get into your class using this tool!
-CoarseGrind can in no way guarantee that you will be added to your class!
-It can only increase your chances!
+CoarseGrind can in no way guarantee that you will be added to your class; it can only increase your chances!
 Use CoarseGrind at your own risk!

-For more information about CoarseGrind, visit: jonathanballands.me/projects/coarsegrind.html
+For more information about CoarseGrind, visit: jonathanballands.me/portfolio/coarsegrind.html

 ~-~- STARTING COARSEGRIND FOR THE FIRST TIME -~-~

-(The asterisk (*) indicates that you only have to start at this point if you have previous started CoarseGrind to reopen it.)
+(The asterisk (*) indicates that you only have to start at this point if you have previous started CoarseGrind.)

 A) For hardcore Python developers or general nerds: